Are the masks free?

-Although masks are distributed at no cost to the recipients, we welcome financial donations from those who are in the position to contribute.
+Yes!
+While our masks are distributed at no cost to those in need, we also welcome financial donations from those who are in the position to contribute to the cause.
 Our group is made up of 100% volunteers and mask makers currently pay for their own supplies.
 Financial donations will allow us to purchase materials and create mask making kits for our members, so that we can support our community and facilitate more masks getting to more people.
 Financial donations also support our distribution system, which picks up and delivers each mask.

 Why donate through the Sew Face Masks Philadelphia?

-We have build lasting relationships with many non-profit, health care, and city and state agencies in the region, and have the latest visibility into everyone's needs.
-Our focus is individuals, essential workers, and community organizations- not just healthcare workers.
+We have build lasting relationships with many non-profit, health care, elected officials, library branches, and health departments in the region, and have good visibility into the latest needs as well as guidelines.
+We support individuals, essential workers, and community organizations- not just healthcare workers.
 Our distribution system spans a wide coverage area; this allows sewists to help stop the spread, while remaining safely at home, if they wish.
 We are more organized and can leverage our respective strengths and are together as a group working towards a larger goal, rather than individually.
 We have a closed-loop communication system with those that receive masks you donate; including healthcare administration.
 We take extra steps to ensure that no mask is ever discarded by a recipient.
 We vet safety and educational information via a multi-disciplinary team.
 Important safety and education updates are pushed out in real-time.

 What areas do you serve?